junaidrahim/website/content/about.md

 👋🏻 Hi, I’m Junaid.

-I currently live in Bangalore working remotely as a **Software Engineer II** at [Atlan](https://atlan.com/) -- a collaborative platform for modern data teams.
+I currently live in Bangalore working remotely as a software engineer at [Atlan](https://atlan.com/) -- a collaborative platform for modern data teams.

 ## Boyhood and College